Updated: Jan 20

 About the author:

-Havilah Brodhead, RN, MSN, FNP is a board-certified family nurse practitioner with training in urgent care and primary care.
-She is mother to two girls, 3 and 4, loves mountain biking and yoga, and owns Hearthside Medicine Family Care in Bend, Oregon.
+Havilah Brodhead, RN, MSN, FNP is a board-certified family nurse practitioner with training in integrative/functional medicine and primary care.
+She is mother to two girls, loves mountain biking, snowboarding, climbing and yoga, and owns Hearthside Medicine Family Care in Bend, Oregon.

 Havilah has been working in the medical field for nearly 20 years.
 Her background as an RN gave her experience working in ER, ICU, mental health, and maternal-child health.
 As a family nurse practitioner, she provides holistically-minded, evidenced-based care to children and adults.
 She completed her initial master's degree as a clinical nurse leader with an emphasis on incorporating complementary and alternative medicine into conventional medicine--a field known as integrative medicine.